 Phelan: It becomes all around the area.
-Sometimes simply me and an assistant and 5 or six chefs, will be 25 for a huge wedding or will be seventy-five to eighty at a big corporate occasion.
-Sometimes a couple of kitchens on a different flooring or you’re in a convention room putting in place plates.
+Sometimes simply me and an assistant and 5 or six chefs, will be 25 for a huge wedding or seventy-five to eighty at a big corporate occasion.
+Sometimes a couple of kitchens on a different flooring, or you’re in a convention room putting in place plates.
 I would bounce among a couple of channels on a walkie-talkie.

 RM: Any catering horror memories?